Frequently Asked Questions

 Change your status to Retired.
 You must be 70 years old or older to change your status to Retired.
 There are no dues with this status and there are no MCLE requirements.
 Please submit a written request or check the box marked "Retired" in the "Please change my status" section on your dues statement.

 Resign your membership.
 You may resign from the bar; however, resignation is a decision that should be made only after serious consideration is given to the ramifications and after a review of your membership options.
-See the Application for Resignation and the applicable rules of court.
+See the Application for Resignation (PDF file) and the applicable rules of court.

 Military Legal Assistance Attorneys and Virginia Corporate Counsel (Part I) must immediately inform the Virginia State Bar if you are no longer practicing in Virginia so that your certificate can be withdrawn.